jetmore/swaks/testing/regressions/etc/README.txt

 		- on Windows, swaks _must_ be named swaks.pl
 	perl must be in your path.
-	the Capture::Tiny perl module needs to be installed expect is needed in the current PATH (apt-get install expect, brew install expect, etc)
+	the Capture::Tiny perl module needs to be installed the Text::Diff perl module needs to be installed expect is needed in the current PATH (apt-get install expect, brew install expect, etc)
 		- except on Windows, see below all "optional" perl modules must be installed to run the test suite. (see Authen::NTLM note below)